crs4/pydoop/docs/tutorial/pydoop_script.rst

 Pydoop Script makes it easy to solve simple problems.
 It makes it feasible to write simple (even throw-away) scripts to perform simple manipulations or analyses on your data, especially if it's text-based.
 If you can specify your algorithm in two simple functions that have no state or have a simple state that can be stored in module variables, then you can consider using Pydoop Script.

-If you need something more sophisticated, then consider using the :ref:`full Pydoop API <api_tutorial>`.
+If, on the other hand, you need more sophisticated processing, consider using the :ref:`full Pydoop API <api_tutorial>`.

-.. rubric:: Footnotes

-.. [#] J. Dean and S. Ghemawat, *MapReduce: simplified data processing
-       on large clusters*, in OSDI '04: 6th Symposium on Operating Systems Design and Implementation, 2004